 Walking the Royal Mile Edinburgh is one of the top things to do in the city.
-Despite the high number of tourists and cars surrounding you, you can easily get transported back in time imagining ho life was in those old houses and narrow side streets.
+Despite the high number of tourists and cars surrounding you, you can easily get transported back in time imagining how life was in those old houses and narrow side streets.
 Map, tips and photos to help you plan your visit:

 Navigate back to the complete Travel Scotland Guide

 This article contains affiliate Links (info on the Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

 Th Royal Mile is the central street in the old town.